TL;DR

 - For purchased/imported lists (unknown quality)

 Verification takes longer and costs more, but confirms the email actually works.
+It's the most effective way to reduce email bounce rate before campaigns.

 The most reliable verification method is SMTP (Simple Mail Transfer Protocol) checking.